hexedpackets/trot/README.md

 `config :trot, :heartbeat, "/heartbeat"`: path to setup a heartbeat route.
 This will always return 200 with a body of "OK".
 Defaults to "/heartbeat".
 NOTE: This value will only have an effect when PlugHeartbeat is part of the plug list.

 `config :trot, :pre_routing, ["Elixir.CustomPlug": [plug_arg: value]]`: Plugs that should be run before routing a request along with their arguments.
-Defaults to setting up "Trot.LiveReload", "Plug.Logger", and "PlugHeartbeat" in that order.
+Defaults to setting up "Trot.LiveReload", "Plug.Logger", "Plug.Parsers", and "PlugHeartbeat" in that order.

 `config :trot, :post_routing, ["Elixir.CustomPlug": [plug_arg: value]]`: Plugs that should be run after routing a request along with their arguments.
 Defaults to "[]".